rail-berkeley/bridge_data_robot/README.md

 docker compose build bridge_data_v2
 ```

 Now, we can run commands in the container similar to the previous section, except we don't even need to have the container running in the background all the time!
+Note: make sure `robotnet` compose is running.

 ```bash
 docker compose run bridge_data_v2 bash -lic "python experiments/something/eval_policy.py ..."